Pepperstone Review – Should you use it to trade in 2025?

 As such, Pepperstone is only aimed at traders who want to trade derivatives like CFDs.
 It's worth keeping in mind, however, that CFDs are high-risk instruments and around 75.3% of retail investors lose money when trading spread bets and CFDs with Pepperstone.

 If you're happy to take the risk, Pepperstone is a great option as it comes with access to more than 1,200 instruments across different asset classes such as FX, ETFs and commodities.
-There are also four trading platforms to choose from including MT4, MT5, Trading View and cTrader.
+There are also five trading platforms to choose from including MT4, MT5, Trading View and cTrader.

 For those who want to give the platform a go without risking their cash, there is a demo account that can be accessed easily.
 There are also a range of learning resources to help you get your knowledge up to speed if you're a beginner trader.